Free Shipping for All Order $175+

 • DSIP – Explored in studies related to circadian rhythm and sleep cycle regulation.

-• Semax (Coming Soon) – Investigated for its effects on neuroprotection and synaptic activity.
+• Semex (Coming Soon) – Investigated for its effects on neuroprotection and synaptic activity.

 • Oxytocin – Studied for its role in neurochemical signaling and social cognition research.